mezcel/jq-tput-terminal/README.md

 - Daily Mass Readings (scraped from usccb.org)
 - Prayer Chant Soundtrack ( Ogg Audio provided by [wikimedia.org](https://commons.wikimedia.org) / [archive.org](archive.org) )

+---

 ### About:

 This is a CLI GUI App.
 This App uses a slimmed down .json db which was ported from [electron-container](https://github.com/mezcel/electron-container).

-**Recommended Use Cases:**
+__Recommended Use Cases:__

 - "Busy Persons Retreat"
-- Run locally in a background terminal session for audio room ambiance or for use as an educational quick reference.
+- Run locally in a background terminal session for audio room ambiance.
+Interactive Jukebox
-- Host on a ssh/ssl network. (compatible, but not included in app)
+- Host on a ssh/ssl network.
-    - ssh -p 22 host-user@ip.addr
+    - Recommendation 1: ssh -p 22 host-user@ip.addr
-    - [shellinabox](https://code.google.com/archive/p/shellinabox/) service to any Firefox, Chrome, Edge, ect. client.
+    - Recommendation 2: [shellinabox](https://code.google.com/archive/p/shellinabox/) service to any Firefox, Safari, Chrome, Edge, ect. client.
-- Academic exercise and linguistic reference
+- For use as an educational quick reference (Catechism, linguistic, terminal cli, cultural history)

+#### Feature Functionalities:

+* Paschal Full Moon Liturgical Calendar calculations. (and Liturgical Cycles)
+* Decorative color themes corresponding to Liturgical Calendar Seasons.
+* Feast day triggered events.
+* Play Traditional Latin Hymns (audio).
+* Automatically install software dependencies.
+* Retrieve daily Mass readings from the web.

-### Requirement Dependencies:
+#### Requirement Dependencies:

 As of ```v0.1.8``` the audio and software used in this App are GNU